TianShiYong/Proxy-Data/README.md

 # Proxy-Data
-Fetch proxy date usage
+Fetch proxy data usage
-use applicable for xiami.la user
+Applicable for xiami.la user
 Please get workflow APP first on your iPhone, and then get workflow from below link. https://workflow.is/workflows/f7a8bc997e4f498daffc8ed0ba8e3918